hyrodium/RepeatingDecimalNotations.jl/docs/src/design.md

     C -- "stringify" --> A
 ```

-* Avoid adding methods to `Base.string` and `Base.rationalize` not to induce Type III piracy.
+* We avoided adding methods to `Base.string` and `Base.rationalize` not to induce type piracy.
-* These functions are not exported because the names of these functions does not imply relation to repeating decimals Please use them like the following in your code.
+* These functions are not exported because the names of these functions does not imply relation to repeating decimals.
+Please use them like the following in your code.
     * `RepeatingDecimalNotations.stringify(...)`
     * `import RepeatingDecimalNotations: stringify`